anoaland/anoa-react-native-theme/README.md

 **AppThemeProps**

-For typing convenience we need `AppThemeProps` interface that provide app theme props accessibility.
+For typing convenience we need `AppThemeProps` interface that provides app theme props accessibility.
 Creating this interface is easily done by:

 ```ts
 import { ThemeContextProps } from 'anoa-react-native-theme'